TerrorJacktyl/jinx-it-project/README.md

 {'first_name': 'Jack', 'last_name': 'Zezula', 'email': 'jackzezula@tuta.io', 'password': 'jackzezula'}
 ```

+### API documentation

+This application uses Swagger to automatically document the API.
+You can access it by running the server and going to `localhost:8080/swagger` in your web browser.

+See [drf-yasg documentation](https://drf-yasg.readthedocs.io/en/stable/) for more information.

 ### Interacting with the database

 If you need to edit the database manually (e.g. creating new roles, editing their permissions) rather than through Django's models interface, you can do the following.